Click here to see our other courses!

 Q: What is a virtual course?

 A: It’s a great way to engage live teachings and each other from the comfort of your home!
-All you need is a computer, mobile device or telephone.
-If there is more than one person in your household taking the course, you will each need your own connection.
-We use Zoom conferencing to make it just like an in-person event, where you can ask questions and deepen your exploration of the course themes.
+All you need is a phone line (or an equivalent voice service).
+If there is more than one person in your household taking the course, you will each need your own line.
+We use MaestroConference to make it just like an in-person event, where you can ask questions, participate in groups, and deepen your exploration of the course themes.

 I have never participated before in an online course.
 The packaging, presentation, inclusion and Facebook postings created a wonderful, safe cocoon to participate.
 I haven’t seen a course so well put together ever — not in all the years of taking college classes — and I had my doubts about doing an online course.
 The wealth of organization and ease of learning materials and support made this fun as well.